 - Establish Security Best Practices.
 Implement routine security training for all employees and encourage them to report suspicious behavior.

 UDP, TCP, & TLS: The Transport Layer's Good, Better, & Best

-Are your SIP calls transmitted securely?
+Are your global SIP calls transmitted securely?
 To find out, check how your calls are being transported.
 There are three common protocols used in SIP: UDP, TCP, and TLS.
 Each protocol has a use-case, which don't always include security as a priority.
 Let’s take a deeper look at the differences between these three SIP protocols.

 User Datagram Protocol (UDP)

 UDP, or user datagram protocol, is the default layer for VoIP applications because of its excellent delivery speeds.
 This protocol provides only the essentials needed to transport voice and media messages, rapidly and efficiently moving these packets between hosts.
 UDP is good for speed and efficiency.

 How Does UDP Work?